Types of information WellFirst collects about you

 - Make or collect payments.
 We may use and release your information to make and collect payment for premiums, or treatment and services you receive.
 For example, we may share information with your dental plan to arrange payment for covered dental work.
 This could include, but is not limited to:

-- Collecting premiums,
+- Collecting premiums

-- Collecting payment for your health services,
+- Collecting payment for your health services

-- Determining your eligibility for plan benefits, and
+- Determining your eligibility for plan benefits

 - Determining your health plan’s responsibility for benefits.

 - Run our organization.
 We may use and release your health information to run our organization and contact you when necessary.
 For example, we use medical information about you to develop better services for your health.
 However, we are not allowed to use genetic information to decide whether we will give you coverage or the price of that coverage.
+We also will not use cultural information, such as race, ethnicity, and language, for purposes of underwriting, rate setting, or denial of coverage.

 - Help manage the treatment you receive.
 We may share your health information with your treatment team.
 For example, a doctor sends us information about your diagnosis and treatment plan so we can set up additional services.
 We may also contact you with information on treatment choices and other information that may be of interest to you.